ministic2001/3211_IS_Team_6/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Prerequisites
-List of things you need, to use the software and how to install them.
+You will need to install the following to use the software.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Windows (Install Winget via Microsoft Store)